 Although quite comfortable to run in the material is quite thick and may be less suitable for more dynamic sports.
-But the material thickness make these shorts more appropriate than others to wear as the only layer as well as a baselayer.
+But the material thickness makes these shorts more appropriate than others to wear as the only layer as well as a base layer.

 Material: 80% nylon, 20% spandex

 Pocket will stretch to take any size phone.

 - Comfortable fit and size is as expected

 - 30 day 100% money back warranty.

 - The left pocket comes with EMF (electromagnetic field) protection.